wwldavid/Phase-4-Security-Testing-/README.md

    TOKEN='eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9. eyJ1c2VySWQiOiIzMDM1NTQ3NjciLCJ1c2VybmFtZSI6IkRhdmlkd2FubG9uZyIsImRlcGFydG1lbnQiOiJociIsInJvbGUiOiJlbXBsb3llZSIsImlhdCI6MTc 1NDc0NzQxMywiZXhwIjoxNzU0NzUxMDEzfQ.QHJD3VFRVqNpL5RBKGNvrBho-B7r8Bv_8eqdPqxKqG0'
    curl -i -H "Authorization: Bearer $TOKEN" -F "file=@/etc/hosts" http://127.0.0.1:3000/file/

+## Lessons Learned from Upload Security Testing

+    Authentication is crucial: The upload endpoint correctly rejects requests without a valid token.
+This prevents unauthorized access, which is great.
+    Token error handling needs improvement: When an invalid token is sent, the server threw a 500 error instead of a clean 401 response.
+This not only confuses users but can also be exploited for denial-of-service attacks by flooding bad tokens.
+Better error catching is needed here.

 ### Security testing of CommentComposer

 1. Stored XSS